 This hearty beef barley soup recipe has chunks of tender beef and vegetable with plump and tender barley.
 This easy comfort food only needs a few minutes of preparation, and your slow cooker will do the rest.

 Do you need an easy, hardy soup for the cold weather?
 This beef barley soup recipe requires no intention.
-No add this or shred that in the middle—just a few minutes of preparation in the morning for an easy dinner.
+No add this or shred that in the middle—just a few minutes of preparation in the morning for an easy dinner in the evening.

 So I looked around a little.
 I starred at my Crock Pot Vegetable Beef Soup.

-My wife had some definite ideas.
-Mostly garlic, she craves garlic, and this needed garlic.
+My wife had some definite ideas—mostly garlic.
+She craves garlic, and this needs garlic.
 Also, she was not looking for a vegetable beef soup with barley: no green beans and no tomatoes.
 OK, I can do that.

 I also have potatoes in this recipe.
 It improves the texture and thickens some.
 By adding the potatoes, you can now also call this beef barley stew if you want.